About GenTech Seeds

 Given the logistics and the expense of gathering its geographically scattered team into one location, McGrath determined the course had to have a healthy ROI and be transferable to the workplace.
 “The course needed to be highly relevant and practical, but also have specific and measurable activities that would embed the learning back in the workplace.”

-Aside from leadership development, McGrath said the IML ANZ program enabled participants to have the self-awareness of their skillset and to hone their emotional intelligence.
-“Our participants undertook surveys to determine how their colleagues saw them in relation to their own skillset, which gave us a starting point for the training.”
+Aside from leadership development, McGrath said the IML program enabled participants to have the self-awareness of their skillset and to hone their emotional intelligence.
+“Our participants undertook surveys to determine how their colleagues saw them in relations to their own skillset, which gave us a starting point fo the training.”

 The SCARF Model